By Andrew Catania

 Do you have any specific preparations you do before any show?

 I stretch and try to zone out and listen to music.
-I try to avoid the green room by sitting at the bar with fans or walk around.
-I usually don’t even look at the set list until I walk on stage ha.
+I try to avoid the green room by sitting at the bar with fans or walking around.
+I usually don’t even look at the setlist until I walk on stage ha.
 I consider this my ” me” time.

 Are you playing with other bands aside from the Maidens?

 Yes!
 I currently play for Femme Fatale and recently joined another group called the ” Chelsea Girls” which is a supergroup of female musicians from other bands.
 I swear I never sleep lol.

 With your talent, Have you thought about, or been approached to do a solo album?

 Original music is definitely in my near future.
 I have already been laying down tracks in my small home studio.
 The solo album thing doesn’t interest me.
 I don’t believe in having my name alone on an album.
 I want a kick-ass band that shares all duties and has fun!
-I prefer to be in a family then be thrust to the front.
+I prefer to be in a family than be thrust to the front.
 You need people who have your back, not people who want to put a dagger in it haha.
 I kid I kid.
 Stay tuned for the originals.

 What other types of music do you listen too?
 What other guitarists do you listen also?

 I listen to everything.
 A good song is a good song, regardless of genre.
 Even at the heaviest of shows, you can find me rocking out to let’s say.
 Backstreet Boys.
 I am not kidding.
 I’ve been listening to a lot of Duran Duran too.
 The guitar work is very intriguing to me.
 Simple, well placed.
 And don’t get me started on the bass lines… perfection.

-Do you have advice for any aspiring guitarist?
+Do you have advice for any aspiring guitarists?